United States Disciplinary Barracks: First facility

 In 1988 the prison had 1,450 prisoners, including 21 women.
 This included 42 officers, the highest ranking being a lieutenant colonel.
 By 2014, all female prisoners have been moved to NAVCONBRIG Miramar.
-That same year, an inmate named David Newman escaped after hiding in Pope Hall while on Wood Shop detail.
+In August 1988, an inmate named David Newman escaped after hiding in Pope Hall while on Wood Shop detail.
 He assembled a ladder, kicked out a window and climbed over the wall between Towers 3 and 4.
 He was captured four days later in Kansas City.
 Following the escape, bars were placed on the windows of all buildings within the complex and interior chain link with razor wire top guard was placed between the buildings and the exterior stone walls.
 Shortly before the detention barracks closed more than 300 inmates refused lockdown on 12 May 1995.
 The uprising was put down by 150 correction officers.

 In 2002, Gail Dillon of Airman magazine wrote of the old detention barracks:

 A visitor would immediately notice the medieval ambiance of this institution – the well-worn native stone and brick walls constructed by long-forgotten inmates when 'hard labor' meant exactly that – have witnessed thousands of inmates' prayers, curses, and pleas over the past 128 years" and that entering the facility was "like stepping back in time or suddenly being part of a kitschy movie set about a prison bust.

-In late the 1990s, work began on a new purpose-built military detention center on the site of the former USDB Farm Colony.
+In the late 1990s, work began on a new purpose-built military detention center on the site of the former USDB Farm Colony.
 The largest buildings of the original barracks ("The Castle") were torn down in 2004.
 The walls and ten of the buildings in the original location—including Pope Hall—have been converted or are in the process of being converted to other uses at Fort Leavenworth.
 The prison's original commandant's house still remains.